gitauto/.NET-MAUI-Cookbook/Chapter02/c2-CollectionInitialization/Readme.md

 **Note:** This example may not include all the points mentioned above.
 For complete details, please refer to the corresponding recipe in the book.

-**Note1:** In order to be complianto with AOT on Windows, we need to add <LangVersion>preview</LangVersion> on the project file and for the for
+**Note 1:** In order to be compliant with AOT for Windows, we need to add the following in the project file:

+`<LangVersion>preview</LangVersion>`

-[ObservableProperty] we need to set the private field as "public partial" (instead of "private") and transform it in a property, adding "{ get; set; }".
+The private field with the attribute `[ObservableProperty]` must be set as "public partial" (instead of "private") and transformed into a property, adding "{ get; set; }".
-The first letter of the (ex) field name, must be set a capital letter.
+Also the first letter of the (ex) field name, must be set to capital letter.

     [ObservableProperty]
     public partial ObservableCollection<Customer>?
 Customers { get; set; }